balukaliannan/Workaround/README.md

 # Workaround
-This respository contains lot of workaround projects in Java  and intergartion space.
+This respository contains lot of workaround projects in Java  and intergration space.